U.N. Cites Iran On Nuclear Inspectors

 NPR's Mike Shuster reports.

-Dr. DAVID ALBRIGHT (Institute for Science and International Security): The most striking thing in the report is how Iran is not cooperating with the IAEA on what we would call the traditional safeguards.
+DAVID ALBRIGHT: The most striking thing in the report is how Iran is not cooperating with the IAEA on what we would call the traditional safeguards.
 Iran's been criticized for years for not accepting the advanced safeguards that the IAEA requires.
 But now you have Iran systematically not cooperating with the IAEA on traditional safeguards at declared nuclear sites.

-Mr. LEONARD SPECTOR (Center for Non-Proliferation Studies, Monterey Institute): What we're seeing is an erosion of the quality of IAEA inspections by virtue of a slow activity by the Iranians to try to hold back information, to create ambiguities.
+LEONARD SPECTOR: What we're seeing is an erosion of the quality of IAEA inspections by virtue of a slow activity by the Iranians to try to hold back information, to create ambiguities.
 And it creates, you know, more uncertainty about the direction of events.

 SHUSTER: That may be what Iran's leaders are thinking, as well.
 David Albright says they are laying the foundation now for more intense secret work later on.